 Deutsche Wohnen’s profit is made up of earnings from residential property management, but also of earnings from other business segments as well.
 The revaluation of our holdings has a particularly significant influence on the company’s operating result.
 The value of our properties is rising because the economy is very buoyant and because large numbers of people are moving into Germany’s metropolitan regions.
 This has an impact on the operating result and makes up a large part of our earnings.

 Our business model can only work if it is sustainable and long-term oriented.
-The current dividend yield per share is around 2 per cent.
-The yield is the dividend payment calculated as a percentage of the value of the share.
-With a 2 per cent dividend yield, Deutsche Wohnen is at the lower end of the scale of the companies listed in its segment of the stock market – the MDAX.
+The dividend yield per share is around 2.5%.
+The yield is the dividend payment calculated as a percentage of the average value of the share.
+With a 2.5% dividend yield, Deutsche Wohnen is slightly below average of the scale of all 30 DAX companies.

 No, it isn’t true.
 In 2017, Deutsche Wohnen invested EUR 332 million in its holdings.
 Of this sum, only EUR 97 million was regarded by us as modernisation costs which could be apportioned to the rent.
 Indeed, over the past years, the proportion of modernisation costs that was apportioned to the rent has been significantly below the statutorily permissible figure of 11%.
 So, these figures show that in 2017 Deutsche Wohnen invested much more money in maintenance and repairs than in apportionable modernisation work.